EricFecteau/rust-data-analysis/src/5_pub/3_reports.md

 # Reports

-Reports are one of the most important ways data analysts can communicate with their non-technical audience!
-This chapter will explore how to create a short report in [Markdown](https://www.markdownguide.org/), using [comrak](https://docs.rs/comrak/0.41.0/comrak/), a markdown parser that can output to HTML.
+Reports are one of the most important ways data analysts can communicate with their non-technical audience.
+This chapter will explore how to create a short report in [Markdown](https://www.markdownguide.org/), using [comrak](https://docs.rs/comrak/latest/comrak/), a markdown parser that can output to HTML.

 For longer and more in-depth reports, this book is, itself, the a good example example.
 Instead of writing about data analysis in Rust, it could write about a specific data analysis.
 This book uses [mdBook](https://rust-lang.github.io/mdBook/), a Rust command line tool to create markdown books.
 You can find the source code of this book [here](https://github.com/EricFecteau/rust-data-analysis).